LITTER BOX CLEANING TIPS

 If you can find a self-cleaning litter box that’s a good fit for your household (more on that below), it can reduce the amount of time you spend scooping the box—always a plus!

-If you have a big problem with litter box odors, a self-cleaning litter box might help, by removing waste more frequently.
-That’s a big might, though.
-A self-cleaning litter box is only as good as the litter you put in it, so be sure to choose a high-performance litter that clumps well and traps odors.
+If you have a big problem with litter box odors, automatic boxes can help by removing waste more frequently.
+However, the box is only as good as the litter you put in it, so be sure to choose a high-performance litter that clumps well and traps odors.